The stellar halo in Local Group Hestia simulations II. The accreted component: Model

-In the rest of the paper, the term ``in situ'' refers to the stars formed in the most massive M31/MW galaxy progenitor, while ``accreted'' stars formed in other galaxies, which are then accreted onto the most massive one~\citep[see, e.g.][]{2020MNRAS.497.4459F,2021MNRAS.503.5826A}.
+In the rest of the paper, the term `in situ' refers to the stars formed in the most massive M31/MW galaxy progenitor, while `accreted' refers to stars formed in other galaxies and then accreted onto the most massive one~\citep[see, e.g.][]{2020MNRAS.497.4459F,2021MNRAS.503.5826A}.